-Rather than working to better educate young minds to meet the highest standards, post-modernist elites call for eliminating standards.
+Rather than working to better educate young minds to meet the highest standards, post-modernist elites call for eliminating standards, going even lower than the "the soft bigotry of low expectations" of past decades.
 But do you really want to fly in a plane designed by an engineer who really didn’t understand stress in metals but passed classes because of lowered standards in the name of “racial justice”?
 A more realistic example is teachers who are certified for classrooms because of lower standards and then provide low-quality schooling for thousands of black and Hispanic children.
 Or the principal, with an annual salary of nearly $200,000, of the Baltimore high school that had a student who only passed three classes in four years yet was in the top half of his class.

 The ultimate immorality of this approach is seen in the Oregon Board of Education telling teachers that asking for the correct answer in math manifests “white supremacy.”
 We see post-modernists destroying young minds by issuing a report calling for Dismantling Racism in Mathematics Instruction.

 Low standards, quotas, and tokenism also give rise to a usually unstated, subconscious assumption that a black or other minority has a particular job or position because they’re somehow mentally incapable of achieving such a position on their own, an insult to all those who have, in fact, earned their achievements.